Invoicing – businesses

 Sending of the e-invoice

 Customs can send the periodic filing as an e-invoice to partner operators (tieke.fi) of Posti Messaging Oy.
 If the company’s e-invoice address is not in a form approved by Customs, we recommend the following to ensure that invoices will be successfully sent:

-An e-invoice recipient who has an e-invoice address with a form not approved by Customs, an EDI identifier with a specifier has to be provided in the customs declaration.
-When starting to use it, you should contact the Service Desk of the intermediator of Customs’ e-invoices, Posti Messaging Oy (messaging.fi(at)posti.com), and provide the following details:
+If the e-invoice recipient has an e-invoice address with a form not approved by Customs, an EDI identifier with a specifier has to be provided in the customs declaration.
+In order to use it, you should contact the Service Desk of the intermediator of Customs’ e-invoices, Posti Messaging Oy (messaging.fi(at)posti.com), and provide the following details:

 - EDI identifier with a specifier

 - e-invoice address.

 Where can I get more information?